D40G/rsg_hunting/README.md

 ```

 # Starting the resource
-- add the following to your server.cfg file : ensure rsg_cokerun
+- add the following to your server.cfg file : ensure rsg_hunting
 - restart your server

 # Support